Why should I hire a REALTOR® to help find and purchase a home?

 What are disbursements and how much do they cost?

-Disbursements are the property checks or requisitions that your lawyer will do on your behalf, but that you will pay for.
-These checks are required to obtain clear title to your next home and are not something that you can waive or do without.
-These checks include, but are not limited to; conformity to zoning by-laws, utility checks, sheriff reports, city reports, etc. Disbursements run from $400 - $600.
+Disbursements are the property checks or requisitions your lawyer will do on your behalf, but you will pay for.
+These checks are required to obtain clear title to your next home and are not something you can waive or forgo.
+These checks may include; conformity to zoning by-laws, utility checks, sheriff reports, city reports, etc. Disbursements run from $600 - $800.

 When is HST (Harmonized Sales Tax) applicable on my purchase?